rakeshbangla41/8_Week_SQL_Challenge/Case Study #5 - Data Mart/A. Data Cleaning and Transformation.md

-**In a single query, perform the following operations and generate a new table in the data_mart schema named clean_weekly_sales:**
+**Q. In a single query, perform the following operations and generate a new table in the data_mart schema named clean_weekly_sales:**

 •	Convert the week_date to a DATE format